News

 Listen to the Reformed Witness Hour each Sunday - on a radio station near you, on Sermonaudio, or on your favorite podcast - wherever you are!

-• This month - August 2024 - the RWH is broadcasting four gospel messages by Rev. W. Bruinsma on the subject of Christ's return and its signs.
-Today's message is titled "The Beginning of Birth Pains" based on Matthew 24:7,8.
+• This month - March 2025 - the RWH is broadcasting five gospel messages by Rev. C. Haak.
+Today's message is titled "Not Weary in Well-Doing" based on Galatians 6:9.

 • The Reformed Witness Hour publishes each month's messages in an attractive booklet.
 These printed sermons are a great blessing to many and are distributed all over the world, including to many prisoners in the U.S. If you or your Evangelism Committee would like to receive these, let the RWHC know and they will add you to the mailing list (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).